 The following procedure guides instructors in addressing allegations of academic misconduct for all students of Central Connecticut State University.
-Academic misconduct is defined in the Student Code of Conduct and spelled out at www.ccsu.edu/Academic Integrity.
+Academic misconduct is defined in the Student Code of Conduct and spelled out at www.ccsu.edu/AcademicIntegrity.
 Instructors and students should be aware of this definition; instructors should consult it as a guide for addressing academic dishonesty in their classes.
-This procedure must be established by the Senate, in agreement with the President, in each University.
+This procedure must be established by the Senate, in agreement with the President.